 Our findings empirically support the validity of narrative theory across different cultural sites.
-Even though most narrative theories, such as Fisher's (1985, 1987, 1989) theory, developed in North America, the effectiveness of narrative on people's perception and behavior may be universal as this study implies.
-This study strongly suggests that narrative coherence and fidelity are significant elements of the quality of narrative in Asian culture as well as has been shown by other studies (Chitnis, Thombre, Rogers, Singhal & Sengupta, 2006; Rogers, Singhal & Thombre, 2004).
+Even though most narrative theories, such as Fisher's (1985, 1987, 1989) theory, developed in North America, the effectiveness of narrative on people's perception and behavior may be universal, as this study implies.
+This study strongly suggests that narrative coherence and fidelity are significant elements of the quality of narrative in Asian culture just has been shown by other studies (Chitnis et al., 2006; Rogers et al., 2004).

-Related to this universal assumption of effectiveness of narrative, one may ask why the concept of "pure love" resonated so strongly with Japanese audiences as well as people in other Asian countries.
+Related to this universal assumption of the effectiveness of narrative, one may ask why the concept of 'pure love' resonated so strongly with Japanese audiences as well as with people in other Asian countries.
 Theoretically, Carl G. Jung's notion of archetypes is helpful here.
-Archetypes refer to an idealized model of a person, object, and concept which are parts of a universal and collective memory (Jung, 1981; Singhal & Udornpim, 1987).
-For instance, archetypical images of "mother," "father," "hero," and "virgin" resonate with all humankind and reify certain universal patterns of behavior (Sabido, 1980).
-Perhaps the characters and the emotions they portrayed (e.g. "pure love") served as archetypes in several different Asian countries.
+Archetypes refer to an idealized model of a person, object and concept that are parts of a universal and collective memory (Jung, 1981; Singhal and Udornpim, 1997).
+For instance, archetypical images of 'mother', 'father', 'hero' and 'virgin' resonate with all humankind and reify certain universal patterns of behavior (Sabido, 1980).
+Perhaps the characters and the emotions they portrayed (e.g. 'pure love') served as archetypes in several different Asian countries.

-Empirically, this emotional attraction toward "pure love" can transcend national boundaries and is regarded as a distinctive theme that is universally shared.
+Empirically, this emotional attraction toward 'pure love' can transcend national boundaries and is regarded as a distinctive theme that is universally shared.
 For instance, Singhal and Udornpim (1997) pointed out that the worldwide popularity of Oshin, a Japanese television drama in the early 1980s, was related to the Asian concept of love, which included a measure of sacrifice and relationship endurance.
-These elements of love, not driven primarily by sexual pursuits, also constituted the image and emotion of "pure love" portrayed in Winter Sonata's romantic narrative.
+These elements of love, not driven primarily by sexual pursuits, also constituted the image and emotion of 'pure love' portrayed in Winter Sonata's romantic narrative.

-Winter Sonata's culturally shared narrative contributes to enhancing globalization and reduces the restrictions of nationalism, ethnic difference, and physical distance.
-In other words, the soap opera spurred "cultural proximity" (Straubhaar, 1991) among Asian countries, and this close "cultural proximity" created another identity representing a collective Asian group as a whole.
-The effects of closer cultural proximity created by the diffusion of popular culture have multidimensional implications, including political, economic, and cultural (Iwabuchi, 2002; Staubhaar, 1991).
+Winter Sonata's culturally shared narrative contributes to enhancing globalization and reduces the restrictions of nationalism, ethnic difference and physical distance.
+In other words, the soap opera encouraged 'cultural proximity' (Straubhaar, 1991) among Asian countries, and this close 'cultural proximity' created another identity representing a collective Asian group as a whole.
+The effects of closer cultural proximity created by the diffusion of popular culture have multidimensional implications, including political, economic and cultural (Iwabuchi, 2002; Straubhaar, 1991).

-Another significant distinctive issue was Winter Sonata's influence on middle-aged Japanese women, who seemed to be reminded about what love and passion meant to them in their younger years.
-The Japanese audience perceived this television drama as an old-fashioned story of pure love, akin to the classic Japanese drama format of a few decades ago (Endo & Matsumoto, 2004).
-Such slow paced, sensitive, and modest development of romantic relationships is rarely featured in contemporary Japanese television dramas.
-Winter Sonata evoked a strong sense of nostalgia on part of middle-aged Japanese women; at the same time, it perhaps captivated younger viewers with its novelty (Victoria, 2005).
+Another significant distinctive issue was Winter Sonata's influence on middle-aged Japanese women, who seemed to be reminded about what love and passion meant to them in their youth.
+The Japanese audience perceived this television drama as an old-fashioned story of pure love, akin to the classic Japanese drama format prevalent a few decades ago (Endo and Matsumoto, 2004).
+Such slow paced, sensitive and modest development of romantic relationships is rarely featured in contemporary Japanese television dramas.
+Winter Sonata evoked a strong sense of nostalgia on the part of middle-aged Japanese women; at the same time, it perhaps captivated younger viewers with its novelty (Victoria, 2005).

-This study of Winter Sonata also provides some recommendations for media industries targeting the Asian market.
-The Asian media market has been greatly growing, influenced by Winter Sonata and Hanryu.
-This growth of the Asian media market can be empirically observed through the numerous Japanese audience members who purchased Winter Sonata DVDs, CDs, magazines, and accessories, and traveled to Korea.
-Many economic research institutions also predicted and empirically verified positive economic effects of Winter Sonata, such as increasing international trade between Korea and other

-Asian countries including Japan.
-Therefore, the relationship between narrative elements and related purchasing behaviors can inform the decision making process regarding what media items may be more lucrative in the market.
+This study of Winter Sonata also offers some recommendations for media industries targeting the Asian market.
+The Asian media market has been experiencing substantial growth, influenced by Winter Sonata and the Hanryu.
+This growth can be empirically observed through the numerous Japanese audience members who have purchased Winter Sonata DVDs, CDs, magazines and accessories, and traveled to Korea.
+Many economic research institutions also predicted and empirically verified the positive economic effects of Winter Sonata, such as increasing international trade between Korea and other Asian countries including Japan.
+Therefore, the relationship between narrative elements and related purchasing behaviors can inform the decision-making process regarding what media items may be more lucrative in the market.